The Majesty of God

 Then Esau noticed over Jacob's shoulder the women and children who stood waiting to meet him.
 With a laugh, he asked who they were, though he knew they must be Jacob's wives and children.
 It was incredible that this brother, whom he had always considered to be feeble and a sissy, had four wives and twelve children.
 And such comparatively young wives, too!

 Jacob ignored Esau's insulting surprise and introduced his family.
 The wives and children bowed before Esau.
-The fourth wife was certainly a beauty, and her handsome child had red hair, as he'd had when he was younger.
-That glowing hair was a reminder that these children were his flesh and blood, cautioning him to not be violent to them.
+The fourth wife was certainly a beauty, and her handsome child had a curly mop of red hair, as he'd had when he was younger.
+That gleaming hair was a reminder that these children were his flesh and blood, cautioning him to do them no harm.

 Jacob kept a smile on his face and said that he would follow, as he wanted to travel slowly for the sake of the children and the pregnant animals.
 This from a man who had driven them on like fury when Laban was at his heels.
 Esau offered to leave some of his men behind to help them on their journey.
 Jacob said there was no need; he had plenty of servants.
 Esau could not push it without making his intentions obvious, so he backed off and returned home, possibly expecting that Jacob would follow.
 Of course, he didn't.
+There is a difference between being a sneak and being stupid.
 Jacob headed into Canaan, and kept a safe distance between them.
 He was finally home.

 1Strange Scriptures by Barbara M. Bowen, Copyright 1944, Published by Wm.
 B. Eerdmans Publishing Company, Grand Rapids, Michigan.